LJ Longtail SEO

 @The English Bulldog Guy

-I have just released Version 1.5 to the Wordpress.org plugin gallery.
+I have just released Version 1.5 to the WordPress.org plugin gallery.
 This version has an option to ignore keywords and to retrospectively remove keywords from the database.

 I also noted on your site that the Widget did not conform to your theme properly.
 I have hopefully fixed this as well.